 In working to achieve these objectives, the Partners focus on increasing political and administrative coherence between the countries in the Northern Dimension area, narrowing their social and economic disparities, and improving peoples’ overall quality of life.

-The Partnership has two main priority fields in which it aims to support cooperation and coordination:
+Two main priority fields in which the Partnership aims to support cooperation and coordination:

 - To reduce the spread of major communicable diseases and prevent life-style related non-communicable diseases.
 These diseases include HIV/AIDS, tuberculosis, sexually transmitted infections, cardiovascular diseases, resistance to antibiotics, as well as other major public health problems that arise from the use of illicit drugs and socially distressing conditions;